 Hearing protection always seems a bit of a taboo subject, and I feel a bit of a nerd talking about it to others, although it’s a wrong feeling to have.

-The documentation says there is an attenuation level of 29.6dB at higher frequencies, which is comparable to the heavy duty foam disposable plugs.
+The documentation says there is an attenuation level of 29.6dB at higher frequencies, which is comparable to the heavy-duty foam disposable plug commonly used.
 Time to test them.

 Inserting the plug is easy, pulling the earlobe up slightly and pushing the plug into the ear, with a slight twist.
 A little prod and wiggle, once in, get optimal comfort.
 The soft silicone material easily flexes and contours to the shape of the ear and provides a good seal.

 At first, I couldn’t tell the difference, everything sounded normal.
 I could still hear people talk to me, could listen to my footsteps walking along the pavement and could hear the birds singing.

 As I started the bike up, I immediately noticed the lower volume from the can, it seems a lot less bassy compared to normal but the best bit, I could still hear the birds tweeting away.